 Periods in the day designated as Study Halls are to be used for this purpose.
-Juniors and Seniors are granted independent study in free periods during the academic day.
+Juniors and Seniors are granted independent study after they sign in for their free periods during the academic day.
 If their academic work declines or a student is involved in a disciplinary matter, this privilege may be withdrawn.
+Study Halls and independent study periods are part of the academic day and cannot be used to meet with private tutors or to attend lessons outside of TASIS.
+This would include driving lessons or online tutoring.